abhishek123mojumdar/React-101/Readme-react-101-notes.md

 UseRef never re-renders the Component.
 It does not notify us when its content changes UseRef returns a mutuable reference object.
 It has one property called current

+# React router

+It is a fully featured client and server side library for react which helps with routing For this we would require to use react router dom